equinor/vds-slice/README.md

 If one wants to run e2e tests oneself, one must set up own fork with required secrets to dedicated test storage account.
 Then e2e tests run can be triggered either manually or by pushing code to a dedicated e2e_tests branch.

+The same applies to performance and memory tests.